-Truebill is a service that aims to help you save money on your monthly bills.
-In return, it wants a cut of the money it is putting back in your pocket.
+Rocket Money (formerly known as Truebill) is a service that aims to help you save money on your monthly bills.
+In return, the company gets a cut of the money it finds to put back in your pocket.

-On the surface, that seems like a reasonable trade off.
+On the surface, that seems like a reasonable trade-off.
 But, like many things in life, this process isn’t as simple as it seems.
-There are trust hurdles and potential pitfalls to understand prior to putting Truebill to work on your finances.
+There are trust hurdles and potential pitfalls to understand before you put Rocket Money to work on your finances.

-Many Clark readers may equate this platform to Trim, which is another financial health company that attempts to lower bills in exchange for a cut of the savings.
+Many Clark.com readers may equate this platform to Trim, which is another company that attempts to lower bills in exchange for a cut of the savings.

-We’ll address the similarities and differences between the two in this article.
-We’ll also fill you in on the basics of how Truebill works, look at some safety concerns and also take a look at Better Business Bureau reviews.
+I’ll address the similarities and differences between the two in this article.
+I’ll also fill you in on how Rocket Money works, consider some safety concerns and take a look at Better Business Bureau reviews.

-Let’s start by developing a clear understanding of what Truebill is trying to accomplish, using its own words: It wants to “optimize your spending, manage subscriptions, lower your bills, and stay on top of your financial life.”
+Let’s start by developing a clear understanding of what Rocket Money does.
+According to its website, Rocket Money works to “optimize your spending, manage subscriptions, lower your bills, and stay on top of your financial life.”

 How could it possibly do all of those things?
 I signed up for an account to take a look around and find out.

-It feels like you can break this service down into four categories, for the sake of understanding it: Lowering Your Bills, Managing Subscriptions, Seeking Refunds and Premium Services.
+To understand how Rocket Money works, it’s easiest to break the service into four parts: Lowering Your Bills, Managing Subscriptions, Seeking Refunds and Premium Services.

-You’ll probably notice that Truebill advertises itself as a free service during the signup process.
+You’ll probably notice that Rocket Money advertises itself as a free service.
 I guess that depends on how you view it.
-It’s true that there is no upfront fee for attempting to lower your bills, but you certainly aren’t getting away with the savings without compensating the business.
+It’s true that there is no upfront fee for letting Rocket Money attempt to lower your bills, but you certainly aren’t getting those savings without compensating the business.

-For every dollar saved by the use of Truebill, the company wants 40% as a “savings fee.”
-That fee is charged once the savings are secured, and it applies to one year’s worth of savings at one time.
-So, if Truebill saves you $500 annually on your bill, expect them to charge you $200.
-If Truebill is unable to find savings, you are not charged anything.
+For every dollar saved by the use of Rocket Money, the company takes 40% as a “savings fee.”
+That fee is charged once the savings are secured, and it applies to one year’s worth of savings.
+So if Rocket Money saves you $500 annually on your bill, you’ll be charged $200.
+If Rocket Money is unable to find savings for you, it costs you nothing.

-When you sign up for an account, one of the first things Truebill will do is prompt you to enter some of your monthly bills into their database through a four-step process.
+When you sign up for an account, Rocket Money will prompt you to enter information about some of your monthly bills into its database through a four-step process.

 Step 1: Search for the Bill Provider

 The list is actually pretty comprehensive.
-As you can see from the screen grab above, mainstream companies such as AT&T, Charter, Comcast and DirecTV are eligible for a price check by Truebill.
-The company touts a 85% success rate in negotiating bills.
+As you can see from the screengrab above, mainstream companies such as AT&T, Charter, Comcast and DirecTV are eligible for price checks by Rocket Money.
+The company touts an 85% success rate in negotiating bills.

-Step 2: Give Truebill Access to Your Monthly Billing Statements
+Step 2: Give Rocket Money Access to Your Monthly Billing Statements

 This step may be where some of you start to get a little bit queasy when it comes to online security.
-There are two options: Either log into your online billing account to connect it to Truebill, or you can manually upload a PDF or image of the bill.
+There are two options: Either log in to your online billing account to connect it to Rocket Money, or upload a PDF or image of the bill.

 Step 3: Provide Contact Information and Enable ‘TrueProtect’

-Providing a contact number is simple enough, but the real thing to pay attention to on this screen is opting this bill into the TrueProtect program.
-If you choose this option, you’re allowing Truebill to negotiate a better price on this bill if new deals come available.
+Providing a contact number is simple enough, but the real thing to pay attention to on this screen is the “TrueProtect” program.
+If you choose this option, you’re allowing Rocket Money to negotiate a better price on this bill.

-As you’ll find out if you keep reading in our Better Business Bureau section of this review, it appears some users have had complaints about Truebill changing particulars on things like cell phone plans or cable packages for the sake of saving money.
+Some users have complained about Rocket Money changing particulars on things like cell phone plans or cable packages for the sake of saving money.

-That could be troublesome if it eliminates channels or features you felt were worth the extra money.
-And they’re going to hit you with their 40% savings fee upfront because they will have delivered on the promise to lower the bill.
+Rocket Money changing your plan could be troublesome if it eliminates channels or features you felt were worth the extra money.
+And you’ll still get hit with the 40% fee because the company will have (technically) delivered on its promise to lower the bill.

-Step 4: Give Truebill Authority to Charge Your Credit Card
+Step 4: Give Rocket Money Authority To Charge Your Credit Card

-After you’ve set up some bills for Truebill to analyze, the next service it is going to pitch you is the ability to manage monthly subscriptions.
+After you’ve set up some bills for Rocket Money to analyze, the next service it pitches you is managing your monthly subscriptions.

-Pay special attention to the disclaimer on this screen, which offers you an explanation of why Truebill wants access to the bank account.
-It also reiterates that it will not bill the account in question.
-Remember, they already have a credit card on file to charge if they claim a 40% savings fee.
+Pay special attention to the disclaimer on this screen, which explains why Rocket Money wants access to your bank account.
+The site states that Rocket Money will not bill your account.
+But remember, the company already has your credit card number on file.

-A list of the subscriptions that Truebill is able to monitor on your statements is available here.
+A list of the subscriptions that Rocket Money says it can monitor on your statements is available here.

-The theory is that Truebill will be able to pinpoint all of the recurring monthly charges you have on the provided account and then help you eliminate unwanted fees.
-You are able to remove these subscriptions on your own independent of the app, or you can sign up for Truebill’s premium service and their concierge team will cancel them for you.
-The premium service plans range from $3 to $12 per month, according to the latest pricing update from Truebill.
+The theory is that Rocket Money will be able to pinpoint all of the recurring monthly charges you have on your account and then help you eliminate unwanted fees.
+You are able to remove these subscriptions on your own, or you can sign up for Rocket Money’s premium service, and its “concierge team” will cancel them for you.
+The premium service plans range from $3 to $12 per month, according to the latest pricing from Rocket Money.

-Truebill offers the service of sending a letter to banks in order to request refunds on overdraft or late fees on connected accounts.
-This process is initiated through the dashboard after you set your account up.
-It is worth noting that not all banks will allow Truebill to do this on your behalf and you may be stuck doing most of the legwork should a fee situation occur.
+Rocket Money offers the service of sending a letter to banks in order to request refunds for overdrafts or late fees on connected accounts.
+This process is initiated through the dashboard after you set up your account.
+It’s worth noting that not all banks will allow Rocket Money to do this on your behalf, so you may be stuck doing some of the legwork.

-Truebill also monitors outages on things like your cable, internet and phone providers and will seek out a potential refund on your behalf.
-The 40% savings fee will apply to these findings, should they be successful.
-This one seems like a pretty nice perk, as sometimes you can be unaware an outage even occurred if you’re away from home.
+Rocket Money also monitors outages your cable, internet and phone service and will seek out potential refunds on your behalf.
+The 40% savings fee will apply to these refunds, but this one seems like a pretty nice perk, as sometimes you can be unaware an outage occurred.

-In addition to lowering bills and managing subscriptions, Truebill also has some tools that may be helpful in making sound financial decisions with your monthly budget.
-However, many of those tools fall under the premium subscription options, which range from as little as $3 per month to as much as $12 per month.
+In addition to lowering bills and managing subscriptions, Rocket Money also has some tools that may be helpful in making sound financial decisions with your monthly budget.
+However, many of those tools fall under the premium subscription options, which range from $3-$12 per month.

 - Balance Syncing